fouke-boss/citeproc-dotnet/readme.md

 * System.Core.dll
 * System.Xml.dll

-The only reference to a third-party component is a reference from the CiteProc.Test.dll to the Newtonsoft.Json.dll for parsing CSL JSON.
-Once I've replaced this with my own JSON parser, this functionality will be moved to the CiteProc.dll.

 As it does not depend on any specific .NET language or UI technology, CiteProc-.NET can be used together with ASP.NET, WinForms, Windows Presentation Foundation, etc., in either C# or Visual Basic.NET.

 ## CSL Compatibility
 CiteProc-.NET aims to implement [version 1.0.1 of the CSL specification](http://docs.citationstyles.org/en/stable/specification.html), and currently supports the larger part of this specification.
-There is same more work ahead however, as the following features (marked in code by the FeatureNotSupportedException) are not yet supported (as of june 28, 2016):
+There is same more work ahead however, as the following features (marked in code by the FeatureNotSupportedException) are not yet supported (as of july 13, 2016):
 * Bibliography-specific options
-* Subsequent author substitution
 * Disambiguation
 * Cite grouping
 * Cite collapsing
 * Citation-specific options
 * Display attribute
 * Position and disambiguate conditions
-* Generation of citation numbers
 * Removing multiple spaces and punctuation
 * (not part of the CSL spec): parsing of raw dates and roman numbers in CSL JSON
 * (not part of the CSL spec): inline html in CSL JSON